blahcat/blahcat.github.io/_posts/2020-12-29-cheap_sandboxing_with_appcontainers.md

  - The **[File isolation](https://docs.microsoft.com/en-us/windows/win32/secauthz/appcontainer-isolation#file-isolation){:target="_blank"}**
     operates by creating for the AppContained process its own sandbox and named object subtree.
 This allows the kernel to finely control access to the FS by the contained process.
  - The **[Network isolation](https://docs.microsoft.com/en-us/windows/win32/secauthz/appcontainer-isolation#network-isolation){:target="_blank"}**
-    will prevent any communication from/to the process over the network unless explicitly given explicit permissions (and they have relatively explicit names, for instance `WinCapabilityInternetClientSid` to allow Internet access as a client - see [[WELL_KNOWN_SID_TYPE enumeration]](https://docs.microsoft.com/en-us/windows/win32/api/winnt/ne-winnt-well_known_sid_type))
+    will prevent any communication from/to the process over the network unless explicitly given permissions (and they have relatively explicit names, for instance `WinCapabilityInternetClientSid` to allow Internet access as a client - see [[WELL_KNOWN_SID_TYPE enumeration]](https://docs.microsoft.com/en-us/windows/win32/api/winnt/ne-winnt-well_known_sid_type))
  - The **[Process isolation](https://docs.microsoft.com/en-us/windows/win32/secauthz/appcontainer-isolation#process-isolation){:target="_blank"}**
     makes the process unable to get a handle to any process outside the sandbox
  - And **[Window isolation](https://docs.microsoft.com/en-us/windows/win32/secauthz/appcontainer-isolation#window-isolation){:target="_blank"}** which